 We understand that buying a new furnace is expensive.
-That’s why we offer financing options with monthly payments you can afford.
+That’s why we offer financing options for qualified buyers with monthly payments you can afford.
 Furthermore, we’re a Trane authorized dealer offering some of the strongest warranties in the business.
 With a Trane unit, you’ll have a product that’s energy-efficient, long-lasting, and reliable.

 How Much Money Will I Save With A Newer Furnace?